 Submitting products to Google Merchant Center can be a daunting task, let alone targeting multiple different countries.
 Using Shopify as your eCommerce platform creates another layer of complexity.
 However, in this article, we will talk about the policy requirements, that you as a merchant need to uphold if you want to use the maximum potential.
 This to avoid any possible violations and or permanent suspensions from Google.

 There are two ways to advertise in another target country:

 You as a merchant are required to submit the currency and native language of the target country for both the landing page and the data feed.
 This means if you submit $100 in the data feed, then the landing page also needs to show $100, this applies to all currencies.
 The same applies to the language and grammar of the target country.

 You also need to make sure the language grammar matches the target country, showing British grammar to US will also possibly cause a violation.
 (However, as of writing, I have never seen a policy violation)

-The policy page needs to be in the native target country language.
+Also all policy, delivery, terms of service, refund pages need to be in the native target country language.

 How to set it up correctly?

 To resolve this issue, the only true way is to contact Shopify to set up a new sub-account for each target country, then making sure the prices, language grammar, and policy pages are correct for that target country.
 Then submit a new data feed to Google Merchant Center.
 In other words a dedicated data feed.

 If you are using FeedArmy than a new account needs to be created and linked to the new Shopify account.